Mixing Text and Image in SwiftUI

 _fontSize = ScaledMetric(wrappedValue: pointSize, relativeTo: textStyle)

-• Use .font(.custom("", size: pointSize, relativeTo: textStyle)) to set the font size and associate it with the given text style.
+• Use .font(.custom("", size: pointSize, relativeTo: textStyle)) to set the font size and link it to the specified Text Style.

-• Use the task modifier correctly to ensure that the size scaling operation is performed in the background thread to reduce the impact on the main thread.
+• Properly use the task modifier to ensure that size scaling operations are performed in the background, reducing the impact on the main thread.

 @Sendable